K1-ZR/vscode-lsdyna/README.md

 # LS-DYNA syntax highlighting for Visual Studio Code
 This is an LS-DYNA input file `.k` syntax highlighting for VSCode.
 The package is generated using [Yo Code](https://code.visualstudio.com/docs/extensions/yocode).
-The `.tmlanguage` file used in this package is coppied from [this repository](https://github.com/bendeaton/LS-DYNA-Sublime).
+The `.tmlanguage` file used in this package is coppied from [here](https://github.com/bendeaton/LS-DYNA-Sublime).

 # Settings
 You can add the following lines to `User Settings` to hide indent guide and add 10-character wide rulers.